 With most healthcare organizations moving towards electronic health records (EHRs), mobile device use is more popular than ever in the healthcare sector.
 But ensuring the personal health information (PHI) stored on mobile devices is secure and complying with regulatory standards like HIPAA can be a challenge.
 An MDM solution can help you meet compliance standards while also ensuring that PHI remains secure from unauthorized access.

 Now that many enterprises are embracing mobility, one market that can benefit greatly from the advantages of MDM is the transportation industry.
-MDM lets businesses track shipments and vehicle locations as well as maintain a history of locations traversed.
+An MDM solution lets businesses track shipments and vehicle locations as well as maintain a history of locations traversed.
 It also lets you lock down corporate devices to specific apps and/or settings to prevent device misuse and ensure maximum productivity.

 The transition to the digital age has affected no industry more than the education sector.
 With more and more schools adopting tablet-based teaching methods, it's essential to manage these devices to ensure they're only used for learning.
 Granular restrictions let you disable basic device functionalities such as the camera, as well as restrict access to certain websites.